-COU TRSE OBJECTIVES 1 Understand the basic taxonomy, terminology and architectures of the computer networks 2 Analyze the services, protocols and features of the various layers of computer networks.
+COU COURSE OBJECTIVES 1 Understand the basic taxonomy, terminology and architectures of the computer networks 2 Analyze the services, protocols and features of the various layers of computer networks.
 3 Understand the requirements for a given organizational structure and select the most appropriate networking architecture and technologies.

-COURSE COURSE OUTCOMES Upon suc CO1 O1 Enumerate the basic concepts of Computer Networks CO2 Analyze protocols implemented in Data Link Layer for error and flow control.
-K4 CO3 Design applications using internet protocols. К3 CO4 Implement routing and congestion control algorithms. К3 CO5 Develop application layer protocols and understand socket programming. К3
+COURSE COURSE OUTCOMES Upon successful completion of the course, the student will be able to: Upon suc CO1 Enumerate the basic concepts of Computer Networks K1 CO2 Analyze protocols implemented in Data Link Layer for error and flow control.
+K4 CO3 Design applications using internet protocols.
+K3 CO4 Implement routing and congestion control algorithms.
+K3 CO5 Develop application layer protocols and understand socket programming. К3